gerardb2827/gtky-GerardBankhead/README.md

 My favorite color is Blood Red.

-My favorite 3 artist are, Albert Einstine, Leonardo Da Vinci, The man in the yelow hat.
+My favorite 3 artist are, Curious George, Leonardo Da Vinci, Cookie monster.

 On the weekends I like to Eat, Sleep, Do my hw last minute, and Play video games.